Evolutionary psychology: Mismatches

 Since an organism's adaptations were suited to its ancestral environment, a new and different environment can create a mismatch.
 Because humans are mostly adapted to Pleistocene environments, psychological mechanisms sometimes exhibit "mismatches" to the modern environment.
-One example is the fact that although about 10,000 people are killed with guns in the US annually, whereas spiders and snakes kill only a handful, people nonetheless learn to fear spiders and snakes about as easily as they do a pointed gun, and more easily than an unpointed gun, rabbits or flowers.
+One example is the fact that although over 20,000 people are murdered by guns in the US annually, whereas spiders and snakes kill only a handful, people nonetheless learn to fear spiders and snakes about as easily as they do a pointed gun, and more easily than an unpointed gun, rabbits or flowers.
 A potential explanation is that spiders and snakes were a threat to human ancestors throughout the Pleistocene, whereas guns (and rabbits and flowers) were not.
 There is thus a mismatch between humans' evolved fear-learning psychology and the modern environment.

 This mismatch also shows up in the phenomena of the supernormal stimulus, a stimulus that elicits a response more strongly than the stimulus for which the response evolved.
 The term was coined by Niko Tinbergen to refer to non-human animal behavior, but psychologist Deirdre Barrett said that supernormal stimulation governs the behavior of humans as powerfully as that of other animals.
 She explained junk food as an exaggerated stimulus to cravings for salt, sugar, and fats, and she says that television is an exaggeration of social cues of laughter, smiling faces and attention-grabbing action.
 Magazine centerfolds and double cheeseburgers pull instincts intended for an environment of evolutionary adaptedness where breast development was a sign of health, youth and fertility in a prospective mate, and fat was a rare and vital nutrient.
 The psychologist Mark van Vugt recently argued that modern organizational leadership is a mismatch.
 His argument is that humans are not adapted to work in large, anonymous bureaucratic structures with formal hierarchies.
 The human mind still responds to personalized, charismatic leadership primarily in the context of informal, egalitarian settings.
 Hence the dissatisfaction and alienation that many employees experience.
 Salaries, bonuses and other privileges exploit instincts for relative status, which attract particularly males to senior executive positions.